abhirajD/kbd_layout_overlay/windows/README.md

 signtool sign /f <path-to-cert.pfx> /p <password> kbd_layout_overlay.exe
 ```

+## Logging

+Use `--log-level debug` (alias `--logs`) or set `log="debug"` in the configuration file to enable verbose output when running the executable.
+Logs are appended with timestamps to `kbd_overlay.log` in the current working directory.
+Run the overlay from the command line with `--run`; pass `--help` to see available options.

 The `windows.yml` GitHub workflow will use `WINDOWS_CERT_FILE` and `WINDOWS_CERT_PASSWORD` secrets to sign automatically and will upload both the `.exe` and a zipped bundle.